 Accommodations for disability and extensions for illness must be requested before the paper is due; it is best if we are aware of these issues as soon as possible.
-I cannot change a grade after the fact based on speculation that you may have done better if the disability or the illness had not existed.
-If you need to request an extension or other accommodation, you may begin the process by talking with the Associate Dean for Academic Affairs.
+If you need to request an extension or other accommodation, you must begin the process by talking with the Associate Dean for Academic Affairs as soon as possible.
+Do not wait until right before something is due or after you have already turned in the graded assignment to request an accommodation.
 Because privacy is often important in situations like this, any necessary documentation can be submitted to the Associate Dean, who can maintain your privacy and inform me of the appropriate accommodation.